iamnishantgarg/Devconnect/readme.md

 ## Repos:

-- Fetching the lastest repos from the developers github repository.
+- Fetching the latest repos from the developers github profile.

   <img src="./img/repos.png" />